Virgil Green: Professional career

+Pre-draft

-Green was considered to be a top tight end prospect for the 2011 NFL Draft.
+Green was considered to be a top tight end prospect for the 2011 NFL draft.
 At the 2011 NFL Combine, he was the top tight end performer in the broad jump and vertical jump categories.
-Green was chosen in the seventh round with the 204th overall pick in the 2011 NFL Draft by the Denver Broncos.

 Denver Broncos

+Green was chosen in the seventh round with the 204th overall pick in the 2011 NFL draft by the Denver Broncos.
 As a rookie, Green had a limited role behind the main starter Daniel Fells and Julius Thomas.
 He started three games and recorded three receptions for 24 yards on the 2011 season.

 In March 2012, Green was suspended for four games after failing a drug test.
 Green then began taking prescribed medication for ADHD before receiving approval from the NFL.
 He remained in a limited role on the offense behind Joel Dreessen and Jacob Tamme.
 He recorded two starts and five receptions for 63 yards.

 In the 2013 season, Green started three games and recorded nine receptions for 45 yards.

 On December 28, 2014, Green scored his first career touchdown reception, which was from quarterback Brock Osweiler, in a 47–14 win against the Oakland Raiders in Week 17.
 On the 2014 season, he finished with six receptions for 74 yards and one touchdown on nine starts.

 On March 10, 2015, the Broncos re-signed Green to a three-year, $8.4 million contract.
 In Week 2, against the Kansas City Chiefs, he scored a one-yard touchdown from Peyton Manning on Thursday Night Football.
 On the 2015 season, he started five games and finished with 12 receptions for 173 yards and one receiving touchdown.

 On February 7, 2016, Green played on the Broncos team that won Super Bowl 50.
 In that Super Bowl, the Broncos defeated the Carolina Panthers by a score of 24–10.

 In the 2016 season, Green started 11 games and finished with 22 receptions for 237 yards and one receiving touchdown.

 On September 17, 2017, in Week 2 against the Dallas Cowboys, Green had two receptions for 11 yards and a touchdown in the 42–17 victory.
 In the 2017 season, he started all 16 games and finished with 14 receptions for 191 yards and one receiving touchdown.